kurtis-s/ams-gradebook/README.md

 # Usage
 This script makes entering grades a little easier.
-Normally entering grades into Google sheets requires alphabetizing the assignments by hand, and manually inputting the grades into a gradebook spreadsheet hosted on Google sheets.
+Normally entering grades into Google sheets requires alphabetizing the assignments by hand and manually inputting the grades into a gradebook spreadsheet hosted on Google sheets.
 The script provided takes a list of student's first initials, last names, and scores and merges them into the Google sheet gradebook using the [Google sheets API](https://developers.google.com/google-apps/spreadsheets/).